kevinkk525/pysmartnode/README.md

     * RTC_SYNC_ACTIVE: use synced time.
 Only disable if the underlying OS has no internet access and can't sync its time.
 Micropython doesn't sync the time on unix.

 A few additional options define some constants:
-* INTERVAL_SEND_SENSOR: defines an interval, in which sensors are publishing their value if no interval is provided in the component configuration
+* INTERVAL_SENSOR_PUBLISH: defines the interval in which sensors are publishing their value if no interval is provided in the component configuration
+* INTERVAL_SENSOR_READ: defines the interval in which sensors are read if configuration is not provided by the component.
 * DEVICE_NAME: set to a unique device name otherwise the device id will be used.
 This is relevant for homeassistant mqtt autodiscovery so the device gets recognized by its device_name instead of the id.
 It is also used with the unix port instead of the unique chip id (which is not available on the unix port) and it therefore has to be UNIQUE in your network or it will result in problems.
 * DEBUG: Will display additional information, useful for development only
 * DEBUG_STOP_AFTER_EXECUTION: normally if an uncatched exception occurs and the loop exits, it will reset the device and the message will be logged after restart.
 This disables it and will stop at the repl after the exception.